dahedgetrimmer/STATCAR/README.md

 2.)
 Prepare data for conversion into .csv file format using Python's Pandas library.

 3.)
-Upload .csv files into a Microsoft SQL Server database as separate tables.
+Upload .csv files into a PostgreSQL database running on Ubuntu Server Pro.

 4.)
 Development of ML Predictive model (model framework tbd)